2011–12 Australian region cyclone season: Tropical Depression 19S

 On 5 May, the JTWC reported that a tropical disturbance had developed within the Banda Sea, about 265 mi to the northeast of Dili, on Timor island.
 On 7 May, TCWC Jakarta and the JTWC reported that the disturbance strengthened into a tropical depression, off the Indonesian east coast, and gave the storm the identifier 19S.
 Soon afterwards, the storm reached its peak intensity, with a central low pressure of 996 mbars.
 Late on 7 May, vertical wind shear from the north caused the system's northern convection to dissipate, as the storm turned to the southeast, prompting the JTWC to issue their last advisory on the system.
 However, on 8 May, the wind shear weakened, and the system regained its convection, as it began to reorganize.
 Later on the same day, 19S turned to the south-southwest and narrowly passed in between a few Indonesia islands.
 On 10 May, 19S turned to the southwest, as it approached Timor.
 On 11 May, Tropical Depression 19S turned westward, as it slightly organized.
 Early on 11 May, Tropical Depression 19S impacted southwestern Timor and stalled there for 2 days, while beginning to weaken.
 On 12 May, Tropical Depression 19S began to weaken more rapidly, as it turned to the northwest.
 Early on 14 May, Tropical Depression 19S passed to the east of Sumba and impacted Flores, as the storm continued to move northwestwards.
 Later on the same day, TCWC Jakarta and the BoM both issued their last advisories on Tropical Depression 19S, as the storm dissipated just north of Flores.

-Tropical Low 20U
+Tropical Cyclone 21U

 This system was one of the few storms to form out of season.